GCousido/vision-converter/README.md

 * `--input-path`: Path to the folder containing the input dataset
 * `--output-format`: Target format
 * `--output-path`: Path to save the converted dataset

+#### Options

+* `--copy-images`: Copy images files to the output directory.
+* `--symlink-images`: Creates symbolic links to the original images in the output directory.

 #### Examples